DHI/mikeio/_sources/dfs0.md.txt

 # Dfs0

 A dfs0 file is also called a time series file.
-The MIKE IO `Dfs0 class <dfs0.html#mikeio.Dfs0>`_ provide functionality for working with dfs0 files.

 Working with data from dfs0 files are conveniently done in one of two ways:

-* `mikeio.Dataset` - keeps EUM information (convenient if you save data to new dfs0 file)
+* [`mikeio.Dataset`](Dataset) - keeps EUM information (convenient if you save data to new dfs0 file)
-* `pandas.DataFrame` - utilize all the powerful methods of pandas
+* [`pandas.DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) - utilize all the powerful methods of pandas

 Read Dfs0 to Dataset